Drive more response when you build your brand story at the point of choice

 You made purchase decisions at the point of choice, in this case probably responding to an enticing packaging design or featured items or displays.
 That’s why display space at the checkout (impulse buys!) is considered premium point-of-sale.
 And why end-aisle displays are sought after by food, snack and beverage manufacturers.

 You didn’t add those extra items to your cart because you were responding to an ad.
 You added them because something compelled you to take action while you were in the store.
 You were hungry.
 Or looking for something interesting for dinner or dessert.
 Or you just liked the way a product looked … in the moment … at the point of choice … where it’s easy to grab and go.
+Packaging is an important driver in that decision.

 Packaging IS the brand … and your advertising to those who are ready to buy